 Global display advertising network delivering 60 billion monthly impressions.
 Audience-based buying & retargeting.
 Automatic trading and campaign optimization tools.

-Contextual, geographical, domain and audience targeting.
-30,000+ remium publishers & syndication channels
+Contextual, geographical, domain, and audience targeting.
+30,000+ premium publishers & syndication channels.

 Serves over 4.5 billion + impressions per month.
 Ad units include text ads with thumbnails, CPC banner ads, sponsored listings, interstitials, and domain parking.

-Self service contextual ads targeted to users search intent, context of the publisher page and tag clouds.
+Self-service contextual ads targeted to user’s search intent, the context of the publisher page, and tag clouds.

 Contextual PPC advertising network serves ads on websites that are relevant to your offerings.